تحرير

 The protected internal keyword combination is a member access modifier.
-A protected internal member is accessible from the current assembly or from types that are derived from the containing class.
+You can access a protected internal member from the current assembly or from types that are derived from the containing class.
 For a comparison of protected internal with the other access modifiers, see Accessibility Levels.

-A protected internal member of a base class is accessible from any type within its containing assembly.
-It is also accessible in a derived class located in another assembly only if the access occurs through a variable of the derived class type.
+Any type within the containing assembly can access a protected internal member of a base class.
+A derived class located in another assembly can access the member only if the access occurs through a variable of the derived class type.
 For example, consider the following code segment:

 // Assembly1.cs